Trump took a dagger to Obamacare. Can it survive?

 But in at least a dozen states, insurers priced their premiums while betting that CSR payments would continue as usual.
 That puts them on the hook for potentially major losses and the same CBO report predicted some of them would ditch the market mid-year, perhaps leaving people with no other options, in response.

-For states and insurers, their next steps are tricky and legal fights seem likely.
+For states and insurers, their next steps are tricky and legal fights are already starting.
 Insurers could try to force state officials to let them raise premiums past the normal deadline.
 They might try to get out of the contracts they just signed.
-And both insurers and state officials could sue the federal government demanding they reinstate the CSR payments.
+On Friday, Attorneys General in 18 states and the District of Columbia announced they were suing the Trump administration to reinstate the CSR payments.

 "It’s hard to know how this is going to play out," said Sabrina Corlette, a professor at the Center on Health Insurance Reforms at Georgetown University.
 "Either way, it's incredibly disruptive and will cause mass consumer confusion and anxiety."